Old but gold: Tokyo’s retro car owners revel in modern classics | Malay Mail

 He says his heart belongs to American vehicles including old police cars, which he rents out for film and photography shoots.

 “Someday I want to valet old fire engines in the United States.
-That is my dream,” he said. — AFP
+That is my dream,” he said. — ETX Studio